R-Matta-1/Study_notes/README.md

 - has actuall notes, not just formulas
 - more dense info, no coward data here, just hard cold calculations
 - on one of the most trusted websites\ipynb system in the world for programmers
-- dosen't just give equasions, I find awnsers.
+- dosen't just give equasions, I find answers.

 meanwile milo